 CBD oil is the liquid form of the capsule.
 It can be just as effective as capsules.
 You can use gel or capsules for convenience.
 If you are on the go, or if you don’t want to measure out the amount you need, capsules will work great.

-You can learn more about CBD Oil here.
+You can learn more about CBD Oil for back pain here.

-After using Kratom for a short stint, I reverted to using NSAIDs.
+After using Kratom and CBD’s for a couple solid years, I reverted to using NSAIDs.
 Expect this time I stayed on them without going back to Opiates.
+We’ll talk a little more on how you can go from Kratom to CBD and NSAID’s in a minute, but for now check out this treatment…

 I Don’t Hate Opioids, I Used Them At One Point

-Let me be honest, for a short time I used opioids(as you’ve already seen).
+Let me be honest, for a short time I used opioids(DUH!
+As you’ve already seen).

 Opioids are not something I want to turn to for chronic pain ever again, let alone it be for acute pain.
 But I needed something so I could get back to my activities in and out of the office, and with the game of soccer.

-A single 2oz jar of cream changed my outlook forever.
+A single 2oz jar of pain relief cream.
 I completely went from using NSAIDs one night to saying goodbye to them the following day.

 Over the years I’ve tried every “topical” out on the market, and none of them ever made me healthier in the long run.
 Except for this gem named Penetrex.